Public Works - Utilities

 The City has maintained a superior Water District Rating for the past 20 years and is dedicated to continuing this service to the citizens.

 Did you know that a continuous leak of only 1/16" diameter of stream over a three month period can result in 74,000 gallons of water loss?
-If your water bill/consumption has increased for no explained reason you could possible have a leak.
+If your water bill/consumption has increased for no explained reason you could possibly have a leak.
 Check out the Water Loss Information link in the Resources section of this page for more details.

 Effective for Service Commencing October 1, 2019